-To determine the change-point candidate, we plot $T_N(\theta)$ against $\theta\in(0,1)$ and find the argument that maximises $T_N(\theta)$.
-To ensure uniqueness, we define the change-point candidate as
+To determine the change point candidate, we find the maximizer of $T_N(\theta)$.
+To ensure uniqueness, we define the change point candidate as

-The next step is to apply a formal test to classify the candidate change-point as a change-point or otherwise.
-The following theorems provides the asymptotic properties of the test statistics under $H_0$ and $H_a$.
+The next step is to apply a hypothesis test to classify the candidate change point as a change point or otherwise.
+The proposed test statistic is The following theorems provide the asymptotic properties of the test statistics under $H_0$ and $H_a$.